marcozwyssig/artifex/ARCHITECTURE-ASSESSMENT.md

 ### 🎯 **Overall Assessment:**

-The Maestro architecture is **production-ready** from a structural perspective.
+The Artifex architecture is **production-ready** from a structural perspective.
 All identified issues have been resolved, and the codebase demonstrates:

 ✅ **Perfect DDD Implementation**
 ✅ **Clean Architecture Compliance**